prebid/prebid-server/docs/developers/stored-requests.md

       query: SELECT id, requestData, 'request' as type FROM stored_requests WHERE id in $REQUEST_ID_LIST UNION ALL SELECT id, impData, 'imp' as type FROM stored_imps WHERE id in $IMP_ID_LIST;
 ```

+### Supported Databases
+- postgres
+- mysql

+### Query Syntax
+All database queries should be expressed using the native SQL syntax of your supported database of choice with one caveat.

+For all supported database drivers, wherever you need to specify a query parameter, you must not use the native syntax (e.g. `$1`, `%%`, `?`, etc.), but rather a PBS-specific syntax to represent the parameter which is of the format `$VARIABLE_NAME`.
+PBS currently supports just four query parameters, each of which pertains to particular config queries, and here is how they should be specified in your queries:
+- last updated at timestamp --> `$LAST_UPDATED`
+- stored request ID list --> `$REQUEST_ID_LIST`
+- stored imp ID list --> `$IMP_ID_LIST`
+- stored response ID list --> `$ID_LIST`

+See the query defined at `stored_requests.database.connection.fetcher.query` in the yaml config above as an example of how to mix these variables in with native SQL syntax.

 ```yaml
 stored_requests:
   http: